npklein/phd_thesis/README.md

 4. Compile the document (output: thesis.ps and thesis.pdf) using `sh run.sh`.

+## Layout and typesetting acknowledgement
-LaTeX (layout/typesetting) backbone is taken from https://github.com/joerivandervelde/phdthesis_published and adjusted to my preferences.
+Big thanks to Joeri van der Velde for making his PhD thesis LaTeX project publically available. (layout/typesetting) backbone is taken from https://github.com/joerivandervelde/phdthesis_published and adjusted to my preferences.